Hydrocarbon Toxicity

 The physical examination should focus on the patient's airway, breathing, and circulation (ABCs).

 Patients who are experiencing any respiratory compromise should be placed on supplemental oxygen.
-For those patients who are in severe respiratory distress, or who are too lethargic to be able to adequately protect their airway, advanced airway management may be required.
+For those patients who are in severe respiratory distress or are too lethargic to be able to adequately protect their airway, advanced airway management may be required.

 Laboratory Studies